FREE GROCERY GUIDE

 More Helpful Resources

-• The Thyroid-friendly Workout Kit is for any Thyroid Thriver who wants to get informed about the why's and hows of thyroid-friendly exercise, and empowered with a variety of thyroid-friendly workouts from amazing experts.
+• The Thyroid-friendly Workout Kit is for anyone who wants to get informed about the why's and hows of thyroid-friendly exercise, and empowered with a variety of thyroid-friendly workouts from amazing experts.
 Whether you want to up your game or get active again, the Workout Kit gives you everything you need for an amazing price.
 GET 20% OFF with the code: WORKIT20.

-• Emily Kiberd's Thyroid Strong Program is amazing for anyone who is ready to build muscle, tone up, and get strong using kettlebells.
+• Emily Kiberd's Thyroid Strong Program is for anyone who is ready to build muscle, tone up, and get strong using kettlebells.
 Emily is a doctor of chiropractic, a fitness expert, and a Hashimoto's patient who is now in remission.
-I think of her as the kettlebell queen.
-I've done Thyroid Strong and it cuts out all the fluff, maximizing your rate of return on the most minimal amount of exercise investment.
+Think of her as the kettlebell queen!
+I've done Thyroid Strong and it cuts out all the fluff, maximizing your rate of return on the most minimal amount of exercise time.

-• Deborah Atkinson's Flipping 50 program is perfect for the menopausal, perimenopausal, or post-menopausal woman, because our changing hormones change the exercise game.
-Deb is THE expert to guide you through staying active in this season of life and beyond.
+• Debra Atkinson's Flipping 50 program is perfect for the menopausal, perimenopausal, or post-menopausal woman.
+Our changing hormones change the exercise game, and Deb is THE expert to guide you through staying active in this season of life and beyond.

 Want to feel better but aren't sure where to begin?
 This handy 1-page Grocery Guide is a great place to start.
 Choose from over 130 delicious thyroid-healthy foods.
 Download your copy and start your healing journey today!